 Located on the border between the U.S. and Canada, near Buffalo, New York, Niagara Falls has been called the eighth natural wonder of the world.
 This breathtaking trip is just 5.5 hours, or 350 miles, on I-90 and I-71.

 Niagara Falls consists of three waterfalls, including the massive horseshoe-shaped falls on the Canadian side, the smaller, but still impressive, American Falls, as well as the much smaller Bridal Veil Falls.
 Together, these falls produce the largest flow rate of any falls in North America, and the power of the water that flows over them is harnessed to produce electricity for much of that area of the Northeast.

 One of the best ways to see the falls is with a trip to Niagara Falls State Park on the American side.
 The park allows access to Goat Island, which is the land mass in the middle of the Niagara River that separates the two main falls.
 A viewing area provides the opportunity to brave the perpetual mist for an up-close look at the point where the river plunges over the falls.
 There is also a short, scenic hike and other activities on Goat Island.

-If the border between the U.S. and Canada re-opens as planned in mid-July, the Canadian side of the river offers additional activities and opportunities for viewing the falls.
+The Canadian side of the river offers additional activities and opportunities for viewing the falls.
 If you are crossing the border, consider spending a night – or a few – in the nearby and charming little town of Niagara-on-the-Lake.
-With its plethora of wineries, sophisticated eateries and theater venues, it’s a nice ultimate destination or a fun side trip if you’re traveling on to Toronto.
+With its plethora of wineries, sophisticated eateries and theater venues, it’s a nice ultimate destination or a fun side trip if you’re traveling to Toronto.

 Bourbon Trail – Kentucky